 What’s the easiest fruit to grow organically in the southeastern United States?
-Over the past decade, we’ve grown (or tried to grow) pretty much every type of fruit that can live in our climate zone.
+Over the past 10+ years, we’ve grown (or tried to grow) pretty much every type of fruit that can live in our climate zone.
 Here’s a list of 30+ types of fruit you can grow organically, ranked from easiest to hardest.

 One question that’s popped up a lot over the years from new (and sometimes experienced) gardeners we know is: “is that fruit easy to grow organically here?”
 Depending on the fruit, our answer may be yes, somewhat, no, or don’t even try it.